 Cholesterol cannot travel in the blood on its own.
 Lipoproteins are a special type of protein that transports cholesterols.
 There are two main types of lipoproteins – HDL and LDL.

-High density lipoproteins (HDL) is also known as the “good cholesterol” and it will carry cholesterol back to the liver where it can be broken down and removed from the system.
+High density lipoprotein (HDL) is also known as the “good cholesterol” and it will carry cholesterol back to the liver where it can be broken down and removed from the system.

 Low density lipoprotein (LDL) is called the “bad cholesterol” because it keeps cholesterol circulating in the blood stream and eventually contribute to the cholesterol build up along the walls of youe blood vessels.
 Triglycerides are another type of fat that is transported by very low density lipoproteins (VLDL).
 VLDL is related to LDL and has the same effects in terms of narrowing the blood vessels.